“I don’t know — the spark just isn’t there for me.”

 When is this happening?

-The application deadline is October 5.
-The experiment begins late October.
+The application deadline is April 21.
+The experiment will begin in May.